Preparing to Study Abroad

 Join the Study Abroad Group in OrgSync

-All of the study abroad information and paperwork is maintained in the Study Abroad group on OrgSync.
-Visit this site often to ask questions, view study abroad photos and learn about upcoming informational meetings.
+All of the study abroad information and paperwork is maintained in the Study Abroad group in PointSync.
+Visit this site to learn about upcoming informational meetings and program-related forms and instructions.
+For assistance with your login and password contact the Technology Helpdesk at 412-392-3494 or email@example.com.

 Attend a Study Abroad Informational Meeting